Earth lodge: Locations

 Earth lodges were often built alongside tribal farm fields, alternating with tipis (which were used during the nomadic hunting season).
 A reconstructed earth lodge can be seen at the Glenwood, Iowa's Lake Park.
 A village entirely made up of earth-lodges may be seen at New Town, North Dakota.
 The village consists of six family-sized earth lodges and one large ceremonial lodge.
 In addition, a garden area and corrals have been built for authenticity.
 The park is open to the public and located west of New Town at the Earthlodge Village Site.
 The family earth lodges are roughly 40 ft in diameter.
-The ceremonial earth lodge is more than 90 ft in diameter, the largest such structure in the world.
+The ceremonial earth lodge is more than 90 ft in diameter.
 The park is the central point in a rebuilding and cultural renewal effort by the three affiliated tribes of the Fort Berthold Indian Reservation.
 This is the only village of its kind to be constructed by the Mandan, Hidatsa and Arikara Nations in over 100 years.